Following on from Part 1 I would like to say that if you learn the following and nothing else that’s great:

 - Long before your child starts secondary look at the subject choices the school has to offer and the types of programs for completing the leaving cert also.
 There are so many ways into college these days that it is worth finding out about these and how they can help your child.

 - Ask your child what they would like to do, what subjects would they like to take, show them what’s on offer, discuss all the possibilities with them.
 Look at their assessment what is their strengths.
 Again don’t forget friends in all of this, moving away from friends can be hard but not impossible.

 - Before entry to secondary school, make sure the school has a copy of your child’s latest report and a copy of your child exemption from Irish if already granted in primary school.

 - Meet with the principal and new year head as soon as possible.
 If they have a parent liaison office and resources teacher meet with them also.

 - Send the report to the school in advance of this meeting as well as a note about what you wish to discuss is helpful to everyone.

 - Don’t assume all the teachers will know your child has dyslexia, make sure they do, send in a summary section of your child’s report to each of them and keep in communication with them.
 Every Year you will need to do this and any time there is a change of teacher.

 - Again make sure they understand how dyslexia affects your child.

-- Third year applications to accommodations are made in October of the start of third year (RACE).
+- Third-year applications to accommodations are made in October of the start of the third year (RACE).
 If these are granted for the junior cert exam please make sure they are also present for the mock exams in February.
 You may have to remind the school about your child’s need to apply -don’t be surprised by this it happens.

 - Third year /Transition year.
 Make an application for an exemption from Irish language and a foreign language to NUI – if your child has one.
 You will need a copy of exemptions granted from the schools your child has attended. ( see NUI right click this link for pdf from NUI) they are very helpful.